ayhon/write-ups/src/LakeCTF2022/fun-type-system/part-1/section-3.md

 type IIIIIIIII[X, Size] = YaPas[K[X], Size]
 ```
 From the example we know that `8 = S[7]`, and so the match statement in this
-case only serves to do a subtraction by one.
+case only serves to subtract by one.
 ```scala
 import scala.compiletime.ops.int.S
 type YaPas[X, I] = I match